zankzeke/magpie/README.md

 # Magpie #

-Magpie, the Materials-Agnostic Platform for Informatics and Exploration, is designed to simplify use of machine learning to predict properties of materials.
+Magpie, the Materials-Agnostic Platform for Informatics and Exploration, is designed to simplify the use of machine learning to predict properties of materials.

 ## How do I learn to use Magpie? ##